justindurry-arch/cerecoreassesment/README.md

-# Logic App Evaluation Exam — Customer Data Validation
+# Logic App Evaluation — Customer Data Validation

 ## Overview
 This project demonstrates an **Azure Logic App (Standard)** workflow that integrates with a custom **.NET assembly** for customer data validation.